NixOS/nix.dev/source/recommended-reading.md

 - [Nix Shorts](https://github.com/justinwoo/nix-shorts)

-  A series of posts on basics of how packaging with Nix works.
+  A series of posts on the basics of how packaging with Nix works.

 - [NixOS and Flakes - An unofficial book for beginners](https://nixos-and-flakes.thiscute.world) (2023)